di/talks/pycon_2017/talk.md

 ^ First things first, this talk is not about fizzbuzz

-^ But FizzBuzz is the kind of faux-motivation for this talk
+^ however FizzBuzz is the kind of faux-motivation for this talk

 ^ So to get started, I actually need to explain fizzbuzz